amirlab/MMP23S/specdram.md

 The simulation specification `proposalScaleFactor` is a scalar string of maximum length 127 containing a positive real-valued number whose square will be multiplied with the covariance matrix of the proposal distribution of the MCMC sampler to shrink or enlarge it.
 In other words, the proposal distribution will be scaled in every direction by the specified numeric value of `proposalScaleFactor`.
 It can also be given in units of the string keyword 'gelman' (which is case-INsensitive) after the paper:

     Gelman, Roberts, and Gilks (1996): 'Efficient Metropolis Jumping Rules'.

 The paper finds that the optimal scaling factor for a Multivariate Gaussian proposal distribution for the Metropolis-Hastings Markov Chain Monte Carlo sampling of a target Multivariate Normal Distribution of dimension `ndim` is given by:

     proposalScaleFactor = 2.38 / sqrt(ndim)  ,  in the limit of ndim -> Infinity.

 Multiples of the Gelman scale factors are also acceptable as input and can be specified like the following examples:

-    proposalScaleFactor = '1'
++   `proposalScaleFactor = '1'`

     multiplies the ndim-dimensional proposal covariance matrix by 1, essentially no change occurs to the covariance matrix.

-    proposalScaleFactor = "1"
++   `proposalScaleFactor = "1"`

     same as the previous example.
 The double-quotation marks act the same way as single-quotation marks.

-    proposalScaleFactor = '2.5'
++   `proposalScaleFactor = '2.5'`

     multiplies the ndim-dimensional proposal covariance matrix by 2.5.

-    proposalScaleFactor = '2.5*Gelman'
++   `proposalScaleFactor = '2.5*Gelman'`

     multiplies the ndim-dimensional proposal covariance matrix by 2.5 * 2.38/sqrt(ndim).

-    proposalScaleFactor = "2.5 * gelman"
++   `proposalScaleFactor = "2.5 * gelman"`

     same as the previous example, but with double-quotation marks. space characters are ignored.

-    proposalScaleFactor = "2.5 * gelman*gelman*2"
++   `proposalScaleFactor = "2.5 * gelman*gelman*2"`

-            equivalent to gelmanFactor-squared multiplied by 5.
+    equivalent to gelmanFactor-squared multiplied by `5`.

 Note, however, that the result of Gelman et al. paper applies only to multivariate normal proposal distributions, in the limit of infinite dimensions.
 Therefore, care must be taken when using Gelman's scaling factor with non-Gaussian proposals and target objective functions.
 Note that only the product symbol `*` can be parsed in the string value of `proposalScaleFactor`.
 The presence of other mathematical symbols or multiple appearances of the product symbol will lead to a simulation crash.
 Also, note that the prescription of an acceptance range specified by the input variable `targetAcceptanceRate` will lead to dynamic modification of the initial input value of `proposalScaleFactor` throughout sampling for `proposalAdaptationCount` times.
 The default string value for `proposalScaleFactor` is "gelman" (for all proposal distributions), which is subsequently converted to `2.38 / sqrt(ndim)`.